-These Chicken Madeira Pot Pies are comfort food classic perfect for cold-winter weather.
+These Chicken Madeira Pot Pies are comfort food classics perfect for cold winter weather.

 Chicken Madeira Pot Pies

 Write a review

 - 1 pound baby Yukon gold potatoes, quartered

 - 1 (8-ounce) package sliced fresh baby portobello mushrooms

 - 1/2 cup all-purpose flour